MichelML/chempp/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-Thank you Udacity, RDKit, Oat++, and CPP team.
+Thank you to all contributors of libraries and tools used in this project.

 <!-- MARKDOWN LINKS & IMAGES -->